 It should be noted that hormone-secreting cells in the stomach stimulate the gastric glands to secrete the gastric juice.

 After ingestion of food and its arrival in the stomach, the vagus nerve sends signals that stimulate the release of gastrin in the bloodstream.

-Pepsin, chymotrypsin and trypsin are classified in the category of proteolytic enzymes.
+Pepsin, chymotrypsin, and trypsin are classified into proteolytic enzymes.
 These enzymes are involved in the hydrolysis of proteins into peptides and amino acids by breaking them down into peptide bonds.

-Pepsin is quite effective in the decomposition of peptide bonds in the case of amino acids such as phenylalanine, tryptophan and tyrosine.
+Pepsin is quite effective in decomposing peptide bonds in the case of amino acids such as phenylalanine, tryptophan, and tyrosine.

 Pepsin is secreted in the form of pepsinogen, which is a zymogen (proenzyme or an inactive precursor).

-It is the release of hydrochloric acid by the parietal cells in the lining of the stomach that causes the inactive precursor pepsinogen to change to the active form of pepsin.
+The release of hydrochloric acid by the parietal cells in the lining of the stomach causes the inactive precursor pepsinogen to change to the active form of pepsin.
 Hydrochloric acid helps maintain the optimum acidity (pH 1-3) for the function of pepsin.